jeffboody/libvkk/readme.md

 	                        size_t* _size_chunks,
 	                        size_t* _size_slots);

-The imageCaps function allows the app to query the capabilities supported for a given image format.
+The vkk\_engine\_imageCaps() function allows the app to query the capabilities supported for a given image format.
 Image capabilities flags include texture, mipmap, filter\_linear, offscreen and offscreen\_blend.
 The offscreen\_blend flag indicates if an image bound for offscreen rendering supports a graphics pipeline with transparency blending.

 	typedef enum
 	{